slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - social contracts: public promises.
 Everything is a contract!
 > *'A single death is a tragedy; a million deaths is a statistic.'*
 > *'History is a race between education and catastrophe.' -- H.G.
 Wells*
+> *'A politician who reads aloud speaches written by others is an actor, not a leader.' -- Naval Ravikant*

 As humans, we are tribal by nature.
 Our natural default is to see ourselves as part of some group that’s struggling against some other group(s) at all times.
 And once we’re part of our little group, our little tribe, we adopt all sorts of biases and preferences.
 We construct belief systems that justify our group’s power and superiority.
 We create tests of whether other people are “true” and “pure” members of our group, and we either shame any “non-believers” into conformity or simply expel them from the tribe.
 Once a philosophy goes tribal, its beliefs no longer exist to serve some moral principle, but rather they exist to serve the promotion of the group.